 How To Stay Calm When Someone Judges Your Parenting

 It’s easy to get a little heated when someone says something about your parenting, but you should stay calm and ask yourself some questions that can help you process the situation.

 Did you ask for help?

-When someone is giving you parenting advice which you didn’t really ask for, and then feel judged based on their response, ask yourself if you asked for the help they think they provided.
+When someone is giving you parenting advice that you didn’t really ask for, and then feel judged based on their response, ask yourself if you asked for the help they think they provided.